AV nodal re-entrant tachycardia (AVNRT)

 Epidemiology

-- peak incidence in young women
+- peak incidence in young women, including pregnant women

 - most common form of paroxysmal supraventricular tachycardia (PSVT)